redhataccess/guidelines/README.md

 # Red Hat Customer Portal Accessibility Guidelines

 These guidelines outline the best practices for building inclusive, usable, and bullet-proof web pages and applications that are accessible to anyone on any device.
+By adhering to these guidelines, you should also meet [WCAG 2.0 AA](https://www.w3.org/WAI/standards-guidelines/wcag/) requirements.

 _Please note, these guidelines are a work in progress and will be updated regularly.
 Comments and feedback are welcome._